May Irwin: The May Irwin Company

-In addition to her performing and singing, Irwin also wrote the lyrics to several songs, including "Hot Tamale Alley", with music written by George M. Cohan.
+Recordings and Film

 In 1907 she married her manager, Kurt Eisfeldt, and began making records for Berliner/Victor.
 Several of these recordings survive and give a notion of the actress's appeal.

 Irwin's buxom figure was much in vogue at the time and, combined with her charming personality, made her one of America's most beloved performers for more than thirty years.
 In 1914, she made her second silent film appearance, this time in the feature-length adaptation of George V. Hobart's play, Mrs. Black is Back, produced by Adolph Zukor's Famous Players Film Company and filmed for the most part at her own sprawling home in New York.
 Still pictures showing May survive from this movie.

+Real Estate Investments

-A highly paid performer, Irwin was a shrewd investor and became a very wealthy woman.
+Irwin was a shrewd investor and used her earnings as a performer to become a wealthy woman.
 She spent a great deal of time at a summer home on secluded Club Island, a small island off of Grindstone Island of the Thousand Islands, and at her winter home on Merritt Island, Florida, before retiring to a farm near Clayton, New York, where a street would eventually be named in her honor.